LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/java-terminal.rst

 This command sets a path in our system for ``java`` so that we can compile and run Java programs.
 To make use of the new ``java`` command, you may have to restart your terminal window by closing it and opening a new one.

+Make sure that you are in your project's directory.

 .. sourcecode:: bash

    java HelloWorld.java